Oslandia/qgis-menu-builder/README.rst

 Oslandia provides support and assistance for QGIS and associated tools, including this plugin.

-This work has been funded by The French Ministry of Ecology, Sustainable Development and Energy.
+This work has been funded by The French Ministry of Ecology, Sustainable Development and Energy (DREAL Rhône-Alpes).
-(DREAL Rhône-Alpes)

 License
 =======